Here there be many a trope, in the great wide world of Ice and Fire.A Song of Ice and Fire

 very prevalent and few clear-cut heroes or villains.
 Martin plays for keeps with his characters, and Anyone Can Die

-, no matter who they are, how safe they seem, how beloved by fans they are or how much worse their death would make things.
+, no matter who they are, how safe they seem, how beloved by fans they are or how important they are to the setting's stability.
 There is no Save The World Climax

 scenario yet, either, but after four books the Three Lines Some Waiting